ljbeal/ObjectCrawler/README.md

 ## Installation

-1) Fork this repo
+1) Create a fork of this repo
-2) Clone the repo to your machine
+2) Clone the forked repo to your machine
 3) Install with `pip install ObjectCrawler`

 For development you can install using the pip `-e` editable flag.